 When lunchtime rolls around, enjoy casual Mexican cuisine at Tinker Taco Lab, a laid-back spot known for its avant-garde tacos and tamales made with fresh ingredients and gourmet flavors; pork confit and fried avocado tacos are popular choices.
-Then treat yourself to an old-fashioned artisanal ice cream from Nancy’s just a short walk away.
+Then treat yourself to a salted chocolate chunk cookie or an ice cream sandwich from the artisanal Overlook Bakery.

 Head back to the hotel to relax, freshen up, and make your reservation for dinner at Silvia, a restaurant passionate about sustainability that serves organic, locally sourced dishes.
 Try the authentic Bibimbap, the house burger, or gourmet salads; don’t pass over desserts like lavender pots de crème.
 For something a little more grab-and-go, Dixon Roadside is a newcomer by the owners of Phoenicia Diner serving locavore comfort food.